MicrosoftDocs/cpp-docs/docs/cpp/new-and-delete-operators.md

   - "zh-tw"
 ---
 # new and delete Operators
 C++ supports dynamic allocation and deallocation of objects using the [new](../cpp/new-operator-cpp.md) and [delete](../cpp/delete-operator-cpp.md) operators.
-These operators allocate memory for objects from a pool called the free store.
-The `new` operator calls the special function [operator new](../misc/operator-new-function.md), and the `delete` operator calls the special function [operator delete](../misc/operator-delete-function.md).
+These operators allocate and deallocate memory for objects from an area of memory known as the heap or free store.

  In [!INCLUDE[vcprvc](../build/includes/vcprvc_md.md)] .NET 2002, the `new` function in the Standard C++ Library will support the behavior specified in the C++ standard, which is to throw a std::bad_alloc exception if the memory allocation fails.